How to Read Circuit Boards and Identify Components [Solve]

 PNP Darlington transistor

 Diodes are gates that allow current to flow in one direction only.
 These are commonly used for rectifying AC currents into DC currents in the power supply.
-There are other types of diodes that emit light which is called light-emitting diode (LED) and there are diodes that capture light and convert it into a current which is called photodiode.
+Other types of diodes emit light which is called light-emitting diode (LED) and there are diodes that capture light and convert it into a current which is called photodiode.
 All diodes are made of semiconductors and have a P-N junction.

 Rectifier Diode